grpc/proposal/A48-xds-least-request-lb-policy.md

-The field is optional; if not present, defaults will be assumed for all of its values.  gRPC will support the [`choice_count`](https://github.com/envoyproxy/envoy/blob/2443032526cf6e50d63d35770df9473dd0460fc0/api/envoy/config/cluster/v3/cluster.proto#L346) field the same way that Envoy does.
+The field is optional; if not present, defaults will be assumed for all of its values.  gRPC will support the [`choice_count`](https://github.com/envoyproxy/envoy/blob/2443032526cf6e50d63d35770df9473dd0460fc0/api/envoy/config/cluster/v3/cluster.proto#L346) field the same way that Envoy does with the exception of allowed values (More details further down in [LB Policy Config](#lb-policy-config)).
 The
 [`active_request_bias`](https://github.com/envoyproxy/envoy/blob/2443032526cf6e50d63d35770df9473dd0460fc0/api/envoy/config/cluster/v3/cluster.proto#L371)
 field will be ignored as it is only used in the "*all weights not equal*" (weighted least request)